RCT to Analyze the Efficacy of a Spanish Healthcare ministRy Based In InTervention to Reduce Frailty Status in Prefrail Older Adults (FRAILMERIT)

 Multicenter Randomized Clinical Trial to Analyze the Efficacy of a Spanish Healthcare ministRy Based In InTervention to Reduce Frailty Status in Prefrail Older Adults (FRAILMERIT)

-MethodologOy: Multicentric Randomized Clinical Trial in 164 Prefrail or Frail community-dwelling women and men with an age equal or greater to 70 years, attended in selected Primary Care centers of Spain (Albacete, Oviedo, Getafe and Madrid).
+Methodology: Multicentric Randomized Clinical Trial in 273 Prefrail or Frail or with a gait speed lower that 0.8 m/s community-dwelling women and men with an age equal or greater to 70 years, attended in selected Primary Care centers of Spain (Albacete, Hellín, Barcelona, Madrid, La Carlota, and Tacoronte).
 Randomization will be made by clusters, being every cluster a different Primary Care center in order to avoid contamination.
 Randomization on a 1:1 relationship between groups.
-The main outcome variable will be Frailty status change at one year follow-up measured with the Frailty Phenotype.
-All instrumentation will follow the guidelines of the Spanish Healthcare Ministry algorithm for frailty, and gait speed will be measured with the Walkway Speed-Age.
-Intervention will consist on a groupal multicomponent physical exercise program and a nutritional intervention.
-The exercise program and nutrition will be delivered by trained experts in groups of 6 participants, and will be based on the recommendations of the Spanish Healthcare Ministry document.
+The main outcome variable will be Frailty status or Physical function change (main composite outcome) at 8-month follow-up measured with the Frailty Phenotype and the Short Physical Performance Battery (SPPB) respectively.
+All instrumentation will follow the guidelines of the Spanish Healthcare Ministry algorithm for frailty updated 2022.
+Intervention will consist on a groupal multicomponent physical exercise program, a nutritional intervention program and a training in Frailty to Primary Care centers.
+The intervention will be delivered by trained experts in groups of 6 participants, and will be based on the recommendations of the Spanish Healthcare Ministry document, updated in 2022.

 Study Overview